lucashabersaat/rosas_road_segmentation/README.md

 ## Idea

-We combine the UNet model, together with Transformer, as done before in this [paper](https://arxiv.org/abs/2102.04306) to segment aerial images into road and not-road.
+We combine the UNet model, together with Transformer, as done before in this [paper](https://arxiv.org/abs/2102.04306) to segment aerial images into road and non-road.
 This has been done only for medical image segmentation.
 The strength of recognizing global dependencies of Transformer complement this very weakness of UNets and vice versa.
 We argue, that this can also be applied on road segmentation.